-Max Verstappen is the new leader thanks to two wins from the opening five races, can he keep Lewis Hamilton at bay when they compete at the Azerbaijan Grand Prix this weekend.
+Max Verstappen looks to claim win number five of the 2022 season at this weekend’s Azerbaijan Grand Prix.
 Bettingpro's guide to the Azerbaijan Grand Prix and its host venue, the Baku City Circuit.

 Read More: Check out our free Grand Prix predictions, tips & offers throughout the season

 Max Verstappen goes in search of his fifth win of the season as he looks to keep hold of his world title.

 The defending champion looks set to be pushed all the way this season, although it will not be by rival Lewis Hamilton.

 Verstappen and his Red Bull team-mate Sergio Perez are first and third respectively, while Ferrari’s Charles Leclerc is aiming to upset the applecart.
 He is in second place and only nine points behind the leader.

 There is one Mercedes driver causing a few problems to the top three and it is not Hamilton.
 George Russell is relishing being in a decent car and he occupies fourth position with 84 points.
 He has yet to win a race this season, but he has finished on the podium twice.

 As long as they can all finish on the circuit, I expect the podium to consist of Verstappen, Leclerc and Perez.
 All three are quality drivers and will capitalise on any mistakes from the others.
 I have to predict a winner, so I am backing Verstappen to grab win number five and extend his overall lead.